 The trick to managing eczema in unpredictable or extreme weather is to take over the regulatory role of the skin barrier function.
 Basically, if your skin can’t moderate itself through changes of temperature and humidity, you need to do it yourself!

-Here are our Five Top Tips to keeping your cool through weather fluctuations:
+5 Top Tips for keeping cool through weather fluctuations:

 - Wear layers of thin, natural fabrics so you can regulate your temperature easily and quickly, winter or summer.